cs-uob/COMS20012/docs/labs/LAB2.md

 If you experience any difficulties contact IT services.

+If you're working on the labs at home and you get stuck... feel free to stick questions on the Teams channel!

 ## A. Format String Error

 **Description:** The code [format.c](../code/format.c){:target="_blank"} contains a format string bug when it calls `printf(welcome)` at line 30.
 It then asks to enter a pin (line 31-32).
 If the entered pin equals a randomly generated number (created by calling `rand()`), you are authenticated properly.
 The secret pin is stored in the `spin` variable, which is on the stack.
 Your job is to get this pin by using the format string bug.
 Steps to follow: